Choice Neighborhoods Education Navigator

 - Use a trauma-informed approach to the work of parent and student engagement.
 Become knowledgeable about mental health and other community resources that support success of students who have experienced trauma in their lives.

 - Build a parent educational resource network by collaborating with community-based organizations who focus on education and national promising practices to empower families and remove barriers to educational progress for school-aged children.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily and be physically present in the office.
 The requirements listed are representative of the basic knowledge, skills, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 This leader follows the standards of behavior; displays honesty and integrity in every action and decision; is driven to achieve; is reflective and seeks authentic feedback; and is known as a continuous learner.

 This leader is a good listener; includes and engages others; is an effective facilitator; brings the “right” stakeholders into decisions and actions; and resolves conflicts respectfully.

 This leader follows organizational policies and standards; has effective technology skills; demonstrates effective business acumen; is mindful and effectively leverages resources; has a key metrics focus in decisions; and is astute about how to improve outcomes.

 This leader has effective verbal and written skills; practices a consultative approach, develops and mentors staff; is willing and able to have crucial performance conversations; and influences and inspires others.

-Position Leader: Senior Vice President, Individual Giving
+Position Leader: Senior Vice President of Community Investment

-Position Leads: No Direct Reports
+Position Leads: None